Motivate Yourself: Engaging Your Personal Agency!23 comments

 “It’s pointless.” means “I don’t want to try and fail.”

 Does this sound familiar?
 These excuses insinuate that the person has no control.
+It makes people very anxious.
 But doing nothing makes most situations worse.
 It supports the belief that we have no control.
 And this is a dangerous belief!

 It not only makes us more nervous, but has us judging ourselves harshly.
 Non motivation can get us into a rut that is hard to come out of.
 The habit of avoiding what we don’t want to do, even though we very much want the result, is very hard to break.
 It takes no time to start believing definitively that: “We can’t.”
 Anxiety and judgment become our biggest obstacles.
 We judge ourself before–and thus affecting–our attempts at trying.
 In short, we fail because we are afraid to fail.